 COVID-19 is thought to spread mainly from person to person in close proximity to each other.
 The virus spreads through contagious droplets from a cough or a sneeze, which can then spread droplets up to six feet.
 The virus floats in the air and can infect surfaces or objects.
+The virus can remain in the air for up to 3 hours and on most surfaces for up to 3 days.
+The virus floats in the air and can infect surfaces or objects.
 If a person touches an infected object, they can transmit the virus to themselves if they touch their mouth, nose, or possibly eyes.

 What are the symptoms?

 Once contracted, it continues to live in the nose and throat and then trickles down to the lungs causing early symptoms like shortness of breath, body aches, cough, and fever.
-This virus varies in severity from patients being completely asymptomatic to flu-like symptoms to respiratory failure, and in extreme cases, death.
+Up to 30% of patients report having a loss of smell as one of the first symptoms This virus varies in severity from patients being completely asymptomatic to flu-like symptoms to respiratory failure, and in extreme cases, death.

 Who is at a higher risk?